Overview

 3

-This course explores the use of computer programming languages as tools that can be used to provide IT business solutions.
-You’ll explore the evolution of computer programming and examine standard problem-solving techniques.
-You’ll also examine code reuse in functions, scoping and abstraction.
-The course includes an introduction to version control, and you’ll use classes and object-oriented programming principles to create applications using an industry-standard programming language.
+This course explores the evolution of computer programming and examine common problem-solving techniques.
+Emphasis is placed on examining code reuse in functions, scoping and abstraction.
+Additional topics will be explored such as, version control, and you'll use classes and object-oriented programming principles to create applications using an industry-standard programming language.

 Equivalents: